-Because ISS' quantitative analysis has a long-term orientation, year-to-year pay anomalies such as an increase in year-overyear pension accumulations, are not expected to have a significant impact on the results.
+ISS includes changes in pension value in our pay assessments, because companies that do not offer supplemental defined benefit pensions to their top executives may provide for post-retirement compensation through larger grants of equity-based awards and could be disadvantaged in company-to-company pay comparisons as a result.
+Because ISS' quantitative analysis has a long-term orientation, pay anomalies caused by issues such as a single large increase in year-over-year pension accumulations, should not have a significant impact on the results.
 However, such anomalies may be considered in the qualitative evaluation conducted before a negative recommendation would be issued.

-19. ISS has recommended withholds on a company's compensation committee or recommended against a company's management say on pay or equity plan proposal on the basis of a CEO pay for performance disconnect.
+37. ISS has recommended withholds on a company's compensation committee or recommended against a company's management say on pay or equity plan proposal on the basis of a CEO pay for performance disconnect.
 What actions can the company take to address the concerns?

 The pay for performance evaluation is a case-by-case analysis, and actions should be tailored according to the underlying issues identified in the pay for performance disconnect.
 Prospective commitments to increase the proportion of performance-based pay in the future will not adequately address concerns; adjustment to recent awards to strengthen their performance linkage may be considered, however.
-As an example, if the primary source of pay increase is due to time-vested equity awards, a remedy could be for the company to make a substantial portion of such equity awards to named executive officers performance-based.
+As an example, if the primary source of a pay increase is due to time-vested equity awards, a remedy could be for the company to make a substantial portion of such equity awards to named executive officers performance-based.
 A substantial portion of performance-based awards would be at least 50 percent of the shares awarded to each of the named executive officers.
-Please note that this is 50 percent of the shares awarded rather than 50 percent of the value of the awards.
 Performance-based equity awards are earned or paid out based on the achievement of pre-established, measurable performance targets.

 The company should disclose the details of the performance criteria (e.g., return on equity) and the hurdle rates (e.g., 15 percent) associated with the performance awards at the time they are made.
 From this disclosure, shareholders will know the minimum level of performance required for any equity grants to be earned.
 In this context, strongly performance-based equity awards do not include standard time-based stock options or performance-accelerated grants.
 Instead, performance-based equity awards are performance-contingent grants, where the individual will not receive the equity grant if target performance is not achieved.
-Premium-priced options with an exercise price at least 25 percent higher than the fair market stock price on the date of grant may be considered performance-based.
-The 25 percent premium should serve as a guideline rather than a bright line test.
-A 25 percent premium may not be rigorous for a company trading at \$1.00.
-If option vesting is contingent on the stock reaching a specified price, the price condition should be maintained for at least 30 consecutive trading days before vesting.

-In order for shareholders to assess the rigor of the performance-based bonus and equity programs, the company needs to disclose the performance measures and goals.
+Premium-priced options with an exercise price at least 25 percent higher than the fair market stock price on the date of grant may be considered strongly performance-based (the 25 percent premium serves as a guideline rather than a bright line test; a 25 percent premium may not be rigorous for a company trading at \$1.00).
+If option vesting is contingent on the stock reaching a specified price, the price condition should be maintained for at least 30 consecutive trading days before vesting in order for the grant to be considered strongly performance-based.
+In order for shareholders to assess the rigor of performance-based bonus and equity programs, the company needs to disclose the performance measures and goals.
 To ensure complete and transparent disclosure, the company should disclose the following: